• Skip to main content

 The higher you raise the load, the more the center of gravity shifts.

-And once it moves outside what’s called the “stability triangle,” you risk tipping the truck over.
+And once it moves outside the “stability triangle,” there’s a risk of tipping the truck over.

 So, keeping the load lower helps keep the center of gravity within the zone of stability.